Graduate Destination Survey

 About the Graduation Destination Survey

-The survey allows us to listen to our alumni, after all, they are experts on their experiences.
-We gather the information to better our services and learn how to better support them through their journey at the university.
-The insights gathered are shared with higher education community so that students pursuing a degree with us can benefit from it.
+The survey allows us to listen to our alumni, after all, they are the experts on their personal experiences.
+We gather the information to better our services and learn how to better support students through their journey at the university.
+The insights gathered are shared with the higher education community so that students pursuing a degree with us can benefit from it.

-The survey also helps gain information on the types and location of employment, salary ranges and further study opportunities our graduates may take up post their qualifications.
+The survey also helps gain information on the types and location of employment, salary ranges, and further study opportunities our graduates may take up beyond receiving their University of Auckland qualification.
 This information is gathered to inform future students and help them choose their academic path.

 In the Graduate Destination Survey Summary Report, you will find a condensed report drawn from the responses of participants in the annual survey each year.